 “…For we saw his star when it rose and have come to worship him.”
 (Matthew 2:2)

 “They rejoiced exceedingly with great joy.
 And going into the house, they saw the child with Mary his mother, and they fell down and worshiped him.
 Then, opening their treasures, they offered him gifts, gold and frankincense and myrrh.”
 (Matthew 2:10-11)

 Rejoiced exceedingly with great joy!
 Wow!
 That’s like joy multiplied by joy!
 What a celebration!
 That is the true celebration!

 In fact, the coming of the Messiah and Savior, is something to celebrate everyday!
 Those who oppose celebrating point out that December 25th was the date of a pagan celebration.
 Rightly or wrongly, the early church in history picked this date to commemorate the birth of Christ.
-They intended for this new celebration to replace and overcome the old pagan celebration; perhaps their thinking was that the Light of Christ has now come to shine in the darkness.
+They intended for this new celebration to replace and overcome the old pagan celebration; as in, the Light of Christ has now come to shine in the darkness.

 Whatever it was, commemorating the coming of Christ does not mean celebrating the date per se, i.e 25th December or an occasion dubbed “christmas.”
 It also ridiculous to suggest that we are unknowingly celebrating some ancient Roman pagan festival.

-Christians in the group of those who oppose actually say that the coming of Jesus is something we ought to celebrate everyday, and not just one day a year.
+Christians who oppose “Christmas” actually say that the coming of Jesus is something we ought to celebrate everyday, and not just one day a year.
 I wholeheartedly agree.
 But does it mean that if I were to celebrate it on, say, May 19th, I am also celebrating Buddha’s birthday, just because the date coincides?